amin30000/Chatbox-for-N8N/README.md

 - `transformResponse(data)` -> `string` or `{ text, html }`
 - `onEvent(eventName, data)` -> hooks (ready, toggle, message, error)
 - `storageKey`, `maxMessages`, `typingIndicatorText`
+- `sessionTtlMinutes` (number, minutes).
+If > 0, a conversation expires after this inactivity period since the last user or bot message.
+Expiry also applies if the site is closed and later revisited.

 Notes
 - Safe-area aware placement for mobile; high z-index; min-height for the panel.